Ghee – click here

 This simple warm shake makes a wonderful addition to breakfast or a great afternoon snack.
 It grounds Vata dosha, strengthens the nervous system and soothes Pitta.

 Spring greens are the best medicine for spring maladies!
 The bitter flavor helps to clear excess Kapha from hidden crevices in the body, and the fresh young leaves bring a vibrancy to dull bodies and minds.
-This recipe calls for dandelion greens, but any tender green will do – chard, arugula, spinach, take your pick!
+This recipe calls for dandelion greens and swiss chard, but any tender greens will do – try arugula, spinach, watercress, take your pick!

 One of the most wholesome – and satisfying – dishes is a big pot of cooked beans.
 Pinto beans are one of my favorites, although truth be told, you could substitute just about any bean in this dish and it would taste just as good!
 (You might need to vary cooking time though…)